Skip to main content

 Some providers may take some time to place an order.
 Keep this in mind when running repeated rebalances, as the portfolio balance may not have updated to reflect your last order.

-Also remember that the stock markets are not always open!
+Remember that the stock markets are not always open!
+Providers may vary in their treatment of market hours.

 Basic Example